An efficient team leader has a variety of qualities and characteristics that support team members and helps increase trust.

-Leaders need to have an impressive level of command on their knowledge and carry that with confidence.
+Leaders need to have an impressive level of command of their knowledge and carry that with confidence.

 The two qualities are associated—if they know their stuff when it comes to their domain, they’ll feel confident in their performance, and their experience will impact their team.

-If respect is lacking, it can critically hinder their chances of being an efficient team leader.
+If respect is lacking, it can critically hinder their chances of being efficient team leaders.

-Leaders must follow through what they have agreed to do.
-They must be ready to put in the extra hours to finish a task and team members can learn from this example about commitment.
+Leaders must follow through with what they have agreed to do.
+They must be ready to put in the extra hours to finish a task, and team members can learn from this example about commitment.

 Likewise, when they promise employees a reward, they should always follow through with it.
 A leader should not expect team members to perform their tasks and jobs if they cannot do it either.